List of Big Time Rush characters: Reginald Bitters (Mr. Bitters)

-Reginald Bitters (Mr. Bitters) (David Anthony Higgins) is the strict, money-loving, manager of the Palm Woods.
-He doesn't really like Kendall, James, Carlos and Logan or generally anything that disturbs the hotel's peace.
-Sometimes he is enemies with Big Time Rush and want to get them out of their building.
+Reginald Bitters (portrayed by David Anthony Higgins) is the strict, money-loving, manager of the Palm Woods.
 He is also a frenemy with Katie Knight and though they constantly get on each other nerves they seem to care the one for another and occasionally they get along well.
-He is never helpful at his work and can get lazy as well as arrogant and tries to impose his own rules to others no matter how unfair they may be, though he gets usually outsmarted by either Katie or the guys.
-He doesn't really care about other people's feelings but he is always in for a challenge as he likes to win.
-He is sarcastic enough giving comments throughout the series.
-Also it seems he set eyes for Big Time Rush's apartment (2J) after it got fixed and has already given them two of the three strikes, of false behavior needed to evict them.
+Bitters is never helpful at his work and can get lazy as well as arrogant and tries to impose his own rules to others no matter how unfair they may be, though he gets usually outsmarted by either Katie or the guys.